Trisoma® - Breathing, Asthma and Buteyko Therapy

 Many university human biology classes still teach that the "major function of the respiratory system is to supply the body with oxygen and get rid of carbon dioxide."
 [3] The Lungs are known for gas exchange, but the lungs' capillary endothelium is also metabolically active, with various prostanglandin conversions, and is the principal site of liquid and solute filtraton with a net outward flow of 10-20ml/hr in adults.
 [2] This fluid is removed via the pulmonary lymphatics.
 Thus alveolar disruption caused by overbreathing could have far reaching consequences, such as immune system problems and cancer.

 Although Buteyko Therapy originated in the Ukraine Forty years ago, and has gained medical acceptance in Russia, Australia, Asia and England, it remains a seldom used "alternative" treatment in the USA.
+The American Lung Association, which describes itself as an "educational entity", stated that they do "not have a policy on Buteyko" and their rep confused it with a supplement.
+Several other "Lung" organizations in the USA did not respond when questioned about Buteyko.
 My mentor, John Harris, who is said to breathe 3/min at rest, and 1/min during meditation, brought the first Buteyko Therapy Practitioner to the USA in the 1980's: Rosalba Courtney, ND, DO, DipAc, CA, an Australian osteopath, naturopath, California-certified acupuncturist, and chairperson of the Australasian Buteyko Association.
 The practice has been taught to many practitioners and countless patients who, under medical supervision, have overcome much or all of their dependence on asthma medications.
 Rosalba returned to Australia, where she has treated many people and continues to conduct research recently published by PubMed.

 Most meditation practices promote slowed breathing, and can accomplish similar benefits, when breathing is slowed more in ratio to the metabolic rate.
 Vocalizing the typical "oum" slowly while breathing through the nose only, will slow the breathing, and CO2 levels can stabilize toward a normal level.
 It is the respiratory rate and partial pressures that mainly control how much O2 in the lungs will pass into the blood.
 Proper singing and playing wind instruments perhaps may have similar effects when not performed too vigorously, partly due to the increased partial pressure inside the lungs.